alanwsmith/typing-rust.alanwsmith.com/src/todo/index.md

 ## Other

+- Add section about how to read the docs

 - Verify that the generic term statement can be used to describe expressions (e.g. "an `if` statement is an expression")